Sorry, this program is not available for local students.

 What will future cities look like?

-Urban Design is one of the key practices confronting the critical issues affecting cities, such as climate change, population shifts, contemporary workplaces, and transformations in industry, technology and infrastructure.
-The Master of Urban Design program at RMIT provides a studio-based, multidisciplinary environment to engage these issues through project-based work.
+Urban Design is one of the key practices confronting critical issues affecting cities, such as the impacts of climate change, population growth, shifting workplaces, and transformations in industry, technology and infrastructure.
+The Master of Urban Design program at RMIT provides a studio-based, multidisciplinary environment to engage these issues through project-based study.
 We focus intensively on the practice of design itself, developing advanced, specialised techniques for creative and collaborative work.
 Projects are curated around key sites of urban change locally and globally, and engage with the professional and community networks invested in their future.
 You will learn to creatively integrate expertise from related urban disciplines into design proposals, promoting alternative models for future city-building.
-The program is designed to nurture designers who are engaged in innovative approaches to their practice.
+The program is designed to nurture designers who would like to advance their career and develop innovative approaches to their practice.

 Based in Melbourne, we use the Australasian region as our primary territory of study.
 A series of international workshops at our campuses in Vietnam and Barcelona offer a global perspective and study experience, complemented by online lectorials in urban history, morphology and practice.